Blaise143/geometric_WL/README.md

 </table>

 These graphs show the difference between the two tests pretty well since:
-- Their 1-hop local neighborhods are similar up to a rotation.
+- Their 1-hop local neighborhoods are similar up to a rotation.
 - Each node has the same local invariances (angles and distances/vectors)
 - They are globally different.